 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-Protein Aliases: c-Jun N-terminal kinase 1; FLJ12099; FLJ33785; JNK1 beta1 protein kinase; JNK3; JNK3A; JUN N-terminal kinase; MAP kinase 8; MAPK 10; MAPK 8; MAPK10; MGC50974; mitogen activated protein kinase 8; mitogen-activated protein kinase 8; mitogen-activated protein kinase 8 isoform JNK1 alpha1; mitogen-activated protein kinase 8 isoform JNK1 beta2; MK10; OTTHUMP00000019552; p493F12; p54 gamma; p54bSAPK; Phospho-JNK; PRKM10; protein kinase mitogen-activated 8; stress activated protein kinase bet; stress-activated protein kinase 1; stress-activated protein kinase 1c; stress-activated protein kinase JNK1
+Protein Aliases: c-Jun N-terminal kinase 1; FLJ12099; FLJ33785; JNK-46; JNK1 beta1 protein kinase; JNK3; JNK3A; JUN N-terminal kinase; MAP kinase 8; MAPK 10; MAPK 8; MAPK10; MGC50974; mitogen activated protein kinase 8; Mitogen-activated protein kinase 8; mitogen-activated protein kinase 8 isoform JNK1 alpha1; mitogen-activated protein kinase 8 isoform JNK1 beta2; MK10; OTTHUMP00000019552; p493F12; p54 gamma; p54bSAPK; Phospho-JNK; PRKM10; protein kinase JNK1; protein kinase mitogen-activated 8; SAPK gamma; SAPK1c; stress-activated protein kinase 1; Stress-activated protein kinase 1c; Stress-activated protein kinase JNK1

 Gene Aliases: AI849689; JNK; JNK-46; JNK1; JNK1A2; JNK21B1/2; MAPK8; PRKM8; SAPK1; SAPK1C